Admiral

 Actual

-rank used in the appointment of 'Midshipmen Extra' - (Captain
+rank used in the appointment of 'Midshipman Extra' - (Captain

 & Lieutenant noted).